aarpitdubey/machine_learning_with_r/README.md

 ## Sources to get R packages:
 <br>
-There are three diffverent places/platform/sources from where we can get these packages are :
+There are three different places/platform/sources from where we can get these packages are :

 1. **CRAN**
 2. **CRANTASTIC**